AdobeDocs/experience-manager-64.en/help/sites-deploying/communities-repository-restructuring-in-aem-6-4.md

      <li>Migrate existing configurations in the Previous Location to the New Location.
       <ol>
        <li>Manually recreate new Facebook Social Login Configurations via the AEM authoring UI at <strong>Tools &gt; Cloud Services &gt; Facebook Social Login Configuration</strong>.<br /> or <br /> </li>
-       <li>Copy any new Facebook Cloud Configurations from Previous Location to the appropriate New Location, under <span class="code">/conf/global or /conf/&lt;tenant&gt;</span>.</li>
+       <li>Copy any new Facebook Cloud Configurations from Previous Location to the appropriate New Location, under <code>/conf/global or /conf/&lt;tenant&gt;</code>.</li>
       </ol> </li>
-     <li>Update any AEM Communities Site root to reference the new Facebook Social Login Configuration by setting the <span class="code">[cq:Page]/jcr:content@cq:conf</span> property to the absolute path in the New Location.</li>
+     <li>Update any AEM Communities Site root to reference the new Facebook Social Login Configuration by setting the <code>[cq:Page]/jcr:content@cq:conf</code> property to the absolute path in the New Location.</li>
      <li>Disassociate the legacy Facebook Connect Cloud Service from any AEM Communities site roots updated to reference the New Location.</li>
     </ol> </td>
   </tr>